evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 suite
 ```

-You can also generate Tests with defined parameters, for a custom defined column list:
+You can also generate Tests with a certain condition for a **defined column list**:

 ```python
 suite = TestSuite(tests=[generate_column_tests(TestColumnValueMin, columns=["age", "fnlwgt", "education-num"],